-Born and raised in Atlanta, Ga., Huey’s songwriting is deeply rooted in southern folk music.
-Since playing in various groups for the past 8 years, most notably her own full band "Huey & The Heaven-sent", she has settled in to the local Atlanta scene. "[She] brings some diversity to what people perceive southern music to be" says Atwood Magazine, following up the release of their second full-length LP "How to Keep Things Alive".
-Heart-clenching and poignant lyrics, married with vocal stylings reminiscent of Dolores O'riordan, Huey's songwriting is brutally honest.
-With songs like " Potential Missed" and " Losing me", she showcases her ability to write catchy songs without losing their substance.
-A bit of that Nashville twang with an aftertaste of 90's style--she's carved out a slice of the genre that sounds like nobody else.
+Born and raised in Atlanta, Ga., Huey’s songwriting is deeply in southern folk music.
+Since playing in various groups for the past 8 years, most notably her own full band "Huey & The Heaven-sent", she’s always called the ATL music scene home. "[She] brings some diversity to what people perceive southern music to be" says Atwood Magazine, following up the release of their second full-length LP "How to Keep Things Alive".
+Heart-clenching and poignant lyrics, married with folk, sometimes even jazz, melodies, Huey's songwriting reflects the emotions that she’s embedded in her music.
+Since becoming a solo artist, she’s developed a side of the folk genre that sounds like nobody else.

 This past year, Huey’s songwriting has gained the attention of multiple arts institutions, which have offered her scholarships to visit, write and record across the country.
 She’s since participated in the Slough Farm residency program in Martha’s Vineyard, MA., where she produced and self-recorded the songs “Passerby” and “Chimes”.
-She will attend the Chalk Hill Artist residency in February of next year, to continue her practice and share her songs with the community of Napa Valley.
+She recently returned from the Chalk Hill Artist residency this past February, where she continued writing and recording her record, as well as sharing her songs with the community of Napa Valley.

 Currently, Huey has been working on a highly anticipated solo EP, which leans more towards Psych-Folk and is set to release in early March.
 Today, she marks her greatest inspirations in writing to be acts like Joni Mitchell, James Taylor, Nick Drake, S.G.
 Goodman, and (if we’re talkin’ Southern folk-rock), the Indigo Girls.